Topic (DJ)

-Biography
+Career

-Early career & Commercial breakthrough with “Home”
+Early career and commercial breakthrough

 Born in Solingen, Topic is of paternal Croatian descent.
 He went to a high school in Hessen.
 At the age of 16, he started using Logic Studio, a digital audio workstation, to produce music with the guidance of a teacher.
 He started his musical career on social media with the assistance of YouTube musicians who contacted him.
 Topic's first release, a house song called "Light It Up", was released at the end of 2014 and reached more than one million views on his YouTube channel.
-In summer 2015, he released his debut album Miles, which charted both German and Austrian charts.
+In summer 2015, he released his debut album "Miles", which charted both German and Austrian charts.

 Topic made the singles charts in both countries in January 2016 with the song "Home" featuring Nico Santos on vocals.
 In April 2016, the track was released in Australia and reached the 11th place in its charts and went double platinum.
 He has cited the internet as a source of his success, stating "The Internet has actually brought the world closer together."

-In July 2016, the single Find You followed, sung by dutch singer Jake Reese, who has become famous by the dutch edition of X-Factor and a collaboration with Hardwell on his songs Mad World and Run Wild.
+In July 2016, the single "Find You" followed, sung by Dutch singer Jake Reese, who has become famous by the Dutch edition of X-Factor and a collaboration with Hardwell on his songs Mad World and Run Wild.
 Already after one week, the song achieved a ranking in the single charts, but couldn't follow the success of his previous single.

 In September 2016, he signed a record deal with Sony Music/ATV.
 In the same year, Topic received a nomination for the MTV Europe Music Awards in Best German Act.

-2017 - 2018: Perfect
+2017–2018: "Perfect"

 He made the official single charts of Germany and Austria again in 2017 with the track Break My Habits with the vocals of Swedish singer-songwriter Patrik Jean.

 On 26 January 2018, Topic collaborated with American Fifth Harmony member and singer Ally Brooke for the single "Perfect".
 The success of airplay also received attention in the United States, in particular through Brooke's appearance on the TV show Wild 'n Out.
 For the song, they were nominated for the Teen Choice Award 2018 in the "Electronic / Dance Song" category.

 With the track "Sólo Contigo", which was created in collaboration with Juan Magán and German singer Lena Meyer-Landrut, he released a Spanish-language single for the first time in spring 2018.
-The song The Less I Know followed together with Alexander Tidebrink.
+The song "The Less I Know" followed together with Alexander Tidebrink.